The concept of an “airline” is a familiar one: a single company operates specific aircraft to specific places, either regularly…

 After a walk-around, we headed up the air stairs to door 1L, right behind the cockpit.

 One of my favorite features of the cockpit is the “787 Dreamliner” plaque above the seats.

 As we moved back into the cabins, I took a long look at American’s new business class product.
-This product is different from any other in the fleet, including that of the 787-8.
+This product is different from the airline’s 787-8.
 The 30 business class seats are in a reverse-herringbone configuration.
 The large cabin has eight rows, one of which is missing the two seats in the middle section.

 This is the first aircraft to feature American’s new premium economy product.
 This cabin occupies the area used up by the last two rows of business class on the 787-8, right behind door 2L

 The seats are in a 2-3-2 configuration, and are noticeably wider than the typical economy product.
 There is a footrest attached for every seat, which combined with the seats’ recline would make for a very comfortable flight.